-The Australian and NSW Governments are funding the $168 million Parkes Bypass project.
+The Australian and NSW Governments are funding the $172 million Newell Highway Upgrade – Parkes Bypass.
 The bypass seeks to improve connectivity, road transport efficiency and safety for local and interstate motorists.

 Subscribe for updates

-Roads and Maritime Services is delivering this work as part of the $500 million Newell Highway upgrade program to support the interstate freight industry, provide economic growth, and improve access and safety along a vital transport corridor in New South Wales
+We are delivering this work as part of the $500 million Newell Highway upgrade program to support the interstate freight industry, provide economic growth, and improve access and safety along a vital transport corridor in New South Wales.

 The upgrade would involve relocating the highway about two kilometres west, between Maguire Road to the north and Barkers Road to the south - a total length of 10.5 kilometres.
 The bypass would remove up to 1200 trucks per day from local streets and improve safety for motorists.